hazem3443/Basics-Wrapup/SOLID/README.md

 A class should have one and only one reason to change, meaning that a class should have only one job.
 ```

-even it's a job is a method or a property of a defined class
+even it's job is a method or a property of a defined class

 **code example**: